These Easy Lemon Bars Are the Ideal Anti-Inflammatory Dessert

-But there’s more to living an inflammation-free life than sprinkling turmeric on everything you eat.
-Cutting wheat, dairy, sugar, corn, and soy are essential, too.
-If looking at that list made you wonder what the heck is even left to nosh on, health coach Jenny Carr wants to reassure you that it’s really not that hard to stick to an anti-inflammatory diet—as long as you have some key substitutions in your pantry.
+But there's more to living an inflammation-free life than sprinkling turmeric on everything you eat.
+Cutting saturated fats, added sugar, and processed foods is essential, too.
+If looking at that list made you wonder what the heck is even left to nosh on, health coach Jenny Carr wants to reassure you that it's really not that hard to stick to an anti-inflammatory diet—as long as you have some key substitutions in your pantry.

 Carr experienced the perils of inflammation first-hand.
 At times, the pain was so bad that she couldn't even get out of bed.
 But she was able to heal herself by changing her diet.
 After becoming a certified health coach, she wrote Peace of Cake (which you can get for free on her website) a book full of all-time fave treats, but tweaked to be nourishing, not inflammatory.
 Here, she shares the recipe for one of her go-to desserts: lemon bars.

-“Lemon bars have forever been my favorite treat, and when I adopted anti-inflammatory eating seven years ago, my quest was to find a way to feed my family—and myself—in a way that did not leave us feeling deprived, but also allowed the body to heal,” Carr says.
-“These lemon bars are free of processed sugar, wheat, dairy, and inflammatory oils.”
-They’re also gluten-free and Paleo-friendly.
-And Carr adds: “They are super quick and easy to make.”
+"Lemon bars have forever been my favorite treat, and when I adopted anti-inflammatory eating seven years ago, my quest was to find a way to feed my family—and myself—in a way that did not leave us feeling deprived, but also allowed the body to heal," Carr says.
+Lemon, olive oil, and almonds are three excellent anti-inflammatory foods, and using honey as a sweetener (in place of refined sugar) ups the inflammation-fighting benefits even further.
+"These lemon bars are free of processed sugar, wheat, dairy, and inflammatory oils."
+They're also gluten-free.

 1 1/2 cups almond flour

 3 large free-range eggs